What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 Plus, many organizations don’t know what their employees really think of them, leaving leaders in the dark as they make decisions about cultural initiatives.
 Simple email surveys can reveal what employees like and don’t like so you can shape your culture in ways that increase employee satisfaction and reduce turnover.

 The business world changes at dizzying speeds.
 New industries rise.
 New processes disrupt traditional ways of doing things.
 New generations of employees and customers bring different expectations to the workplace and marketplace.
-No organization is exempt from the effects of change, so in order to keep up, your company culture must change too.
+No organization is exempt from the effects of change so, to keep up, the culture within an organization must change too.

-The best way to prepare your culture to adapt to changes is by basing it on timeless best principles, instead of locking it into rigid best practices that often become obsolete.
-In another article by BambooHR’s Ben Peterson, he dives deeper into the why and how of evolving your organization and improving its office culture to keep up with the times.
+The best way to prepare your culture to adapt to changes is by basing it on timeless best practices, instead of locking it into rigid best practices that often become obsolete.

 Despite best efforts, just about every organization will face times when something about their culture isn’t working.
 Don’t think of these issues as failures, but as opportunities to improve.
-Harvard Business Review tells how to change company culture using four key practices:
+Some of the ways to improve culture within an organization include:

-- Articulate the aspiration.
+- Articulating the aspiration.
 Analyze the issues in your current culture and define the kind of culture you want.

-- Select and develop leaders who align with the target culture.
+- Selecting and developing leaders who align with the target culture.
 Their support, strategizing skills and ability to implement changes will be critical to success.

-- Use organizational conversations about culture to underscore the importance of change.
+- Using organizational conversations about culture to underscore the importance of change.
 Just as culture is everywhere in an organization, frequent and open dialogue about cultural changes must be too.

-- Reinforce the desired change through organizational design.
+- Reinforcing the desired change through organizational design.
 Align your organization’s structures, systems, and processes to support the improved culture you’re developing.

 “Where do you see yourself in five years?” is a classic interview question.
 The usual answer to this question is something like, “I see myself developing skills at your company, which is the best one on earth and the company of all my hopes and dreams.”